ff6347/ff6347.github.io/teaching/index.md

 <img src="">

 The first project, always called "Algorithm", engaged the students with the basic concept of programming.
 The task was to define an drawing algorithm for humans, execute it, create amended versions until the result is to their liking.
 These results then got abstracted further using Processing or P5.js.
-The second task was always a bit more experimental.
-In each case they had to generate a visualization of data.
-In the first seminar by defining a question, creating a survey, collecting the data and creating visual representation.
-The second seminar was all about slime molds and their behavior.
-The students had to define an experiment designed to take advantage of the slime molds properties.
-Create a setup to nurture and record their movement and afterwards create an analysis of that recorded data.
-In the third semester it was all about the International Space Station using.
-The range here went from posters about the relativity of time to web applications that track the ISS in real time and use their position as "filter" to gather data from other APIs.
-The third task was always about Physical Computing.
-From creating a computerized representation of binary states in the real world, to motorized posters/objects that react on the passive presence of a spectator to connected objects that talk to one another.
-Below you will find some highlights of the projects the students created.
-You can see the whole documentation of the seminar [here](https://interface.fh-potsdam.de/eingabe-ausgabe/).

 <div class="thumbs">
 <a href="https://github.com/Q-rec/mitte-zur-mitte"><img src="{{site.baseurl}}assets/images/teaching/io/mitte-mitte-thumb.png" alt=""></a>